|

 undergoes will change along different points of its life-cycle, but the

-overriding goal is to insure that data from all or most of the tests were generated under similar enough conditions so that an
+overriding goal is to insure that data from all or most of the tests were

-reliability characteristics at different points in the product's life.
+different points in the product's life.

 A properly designed